No. 16 Mich St tops No. 19 Ohio St 80-69, shares B10 title

 Michigan State was in control of much of the evening and pulled away with a 16-4 run late in the game.

-Rocket Watts scored 19 points, Xavier Tillman had 15 points, nine rebounds, three assists, two blocks and two steals while Aaron Henry added 12 points for the Spartans.
+Rocket Watts scored 19 points, Xavier Tillman had 15 points, nine rebounds, five assists, two blocks and two steals while Aaron Henry added 12 points for the Spartans.

 ”They had toughness and they hit the floor first,” Walker said.